apache/iotdb/docs/Documentation/UserGuide/9-System Tools/3-Log Visualizer.md

 ## Choose a parser property file
 Second, you should also choose a file describing how to parse the log file.
-For log files produced by IoTDB, we provide an example in `tools\default.log.pattern`.
+For log files produced by IoTDB, we provide an example in `server/src/assembly/resources/tools/logVisualize/default.log.pattern`.
 If your logs have similar structure as the IoTDB ones, you may just use it, otherwise, you should read that file carefully and modify it for your logs.